-- 6 No change in the level of noise compared with the 'do nothing' option or Option 2. - 7 No change in noise patterns for aircraft on a direct track using a Crossing Service. - A decrease in noise for aircraft choosing to climb over the activated airspace slightly higher than they currently may have to.
+- No change in the level of noise compared with the 'do nothing' option. - No change in noise patterns for aircraft on a direct track using a Crossing Service. - A decrease in noise for aircraft choosing to climb to transit over the activated airspace. - A slight increase in noise due to lower flying aircraft following the railway line in between the DZ and SPTA.

-Group Impact Level of Analysis

-Communities Air quality Qualitative
+Group Impact Level of Analysis Communities Air quality Qualitative

 Evidence